Maria Connor

 Maria Connor (also Sutherland) is a fictional character from the British ITV soap opera Coronation Street, played by Samia Longchambon.
 The character made her first appearance during the episode broadcast on 19 May 2000.
 During her time on the show, Maria has been the centre of major storylines.
 In late-2009, Longchambon took maternity leave and Maria was off-screen from November 2009 until June 2010.
 Longchambon went on maternity leave again in 2015 and Maria was off-screen from October 2015 until April 2016.
-In June 2019, it was announced that Longchambon had signed a new contract keeping her with the show for at least another 12 months.

 Casting

 Samia Longchambon (pictured) auditioned for the role of Maria in 2000 and beat singers, Kimberley Walsh and Suzanne Shaw, for it.